Middlefield Canadian Income PCC - Director/PDMR Shareholding

 |London Stock Exchange XLON

-Following this transaction, Mr Hughes holds 101,413 Redeemable Participating Preference Shares, representing 0.1% of the Fund’s issued share capital (excluding treasury shares).
+Following this transaction, Mr Phair holds 50,000 Redeemable Participating Preference Shares, representing 0.05% of the Fund’s issued share capital (excluding treasury shares).

 Enquiries: